Nanzan University: History

 Nanzan is named after the forested mountains near Goken'ya-chō (五軒家町), known as Minamiyama (南山), which literally means "southern mountain".
 The on reading for "南山" is Nanzan.
-Also, in Chinese poetry "南山" refers to Mount Lushan until the Tang Dynasty and Mount Zhong Nan thereafter.
+Also, in Chinese poetry "南山" refers to Mount Lushan until the Tang dynasty and Mount Zhongnan thereafter.
 Notably, the word appears in the classical poetry collection Shi Jing and the works of famous poet Li Bai.
 Thus, the choice of name is a celebration of longevity, perseverance, and prosperity for both the school and its alumni.

 Divine Word Missionary Josef Reiners founded Nanzan Junior High School in 1932.
 Nanzan Foreign Language School was added to the Nanzan system in 1946.
 Later, as the Society of the Divine Word appointed Rev. Ralph Thyken, the American representative of Fu Jen Catholic University, to Japan to participate in the establishment of a new Nagoya Catholic University, and Nanzan Foreign Language School was formally renamed Nanzan University in 1949.